onflow/service-account/transactions/set-version-boundary/2025/dec-3/README.md

 # Set version boundary
-> Dec 3rd, 2025 - Set height for Height Coordinated Upgrade (HCU) on Nov 20th.
+> Dec 3rd, 2025 - Set height for Height Coordinated Upgrade (HCU) on Dec 4th.

 This transaction sets the height at which the height coordinated upgrade occurs on mainnet.